erskine1/liri-node-app/README.md

 This is a command line application that takes in parameters and returns data from the relevant API.
 Data is logged both in the console and in a log.txt file.
 Valid searches include the following:

 * Movies from OMDB
+* Songs from Spotify
+* Concerts from Bandsintown

 Ex. `node liri.js movie-this The Fifth Element` returns:
 ```